 For-profit colleges make a fundamental promise to students, that in return for paying enormous sums of tuition, students will get a high-paying job after graduation to help them pay off their debt.
 President Obama instituted a law holding these colleges accountable for making that promise — but when Donald Trump of Trump University took office, Betsy DeVos rolled that back, once again allowing many of these colleges to rip students off with no accountability.

-We have to lead the resistance against the Trump-DeVos agenda from here in California — and that’s why I successfully authored AB 1340, an important first step.
-Our new law allows the state to collect data on these colleges’ promises of good-paying jobs, the first key step to holding them accountable in the future.
+We led the resistance against the Trump-DeVos agenda from here in California — which is why I successfully authored AB 1340, an important first step.
+Our law allows the state to collect data on these colleges’ promises of good-paying jobs, the first key step to holding them accountable in the future.

 Making history with public banks

-Californians taxpayers have few banking options when it comes to where taxpayer dollars are invested.
-Unfortunately, hundreds of billions of these dollars are entrusted with the world’s largest Wall Street banks, who in turn invest our dollars in industries antithetical to California values — with gun manufacturers, fossil fuel industries, private private prisons, and more — while consumers have been victimized by the mortgage foreclosure crisis, predatory lending, skyrocketing student loans, and millions of fake bank accounts opened in their names.
-But it doesn’t have to be that way.
+Until recently, California taxpayers had few banking options when it comes to where taxpayer dollars are invested.
+Unfortunately, hundreds of billions of taxpayer dollars are too often entrusted to the world’s largest Wall Street banks, who in turn invest our dollars in industries antithetical to California values — with gun manufacturers, fossil fuel industries, private private prisons, and more — while consumers have been victimized by the mortgage foreclosure crisis, predatory lending, skyrocketing student loans, and millions of fake bank accounts opened in their names.
+I knew in 2019 — and know now — that there is a better way.

-That’s why I was enormously proud to author AB 857, a history-making bill that will allow California communities to create their own public banks.
-This would allow a city’s residents to work together and build a financial institution they can fully trust — and, what’s more, that bank would invest in public projects for the community.
+That’s why I was enormously proud to author AB 857 in 2019, a history-making bill that will allow California communities to create their own public banks.
+The bill allows a city’s residents to work together and build a financial institution they can fully trust — and, what’s more, that bank would invest in public projects for the community.
 When Governor Newsom signed this bill, it put California at the forefront of a national movement; I look forward to seeing the ingenuity of San Francisco and California communities brought to bear in this revolutionary way.

 Fair chance licensing